 Option 2: Golden Turmeric Paste

 Another reader, Rose, also shared this variation (thank you Rose!):

 - 5 TBSP coconut oil

 In a stainless steel pan, combine water, turmeric, and black pepper.
 It should make a thick paste.
 Cook and stir for 7 to 10 minutes.
 Remove from heat and add coconut oil, using a whisk to fully mix in the coconut oil.
 Transfer to a glass jar with a lid and store in the refrigerator.

-To use, whisk 1 teaspoon Golden Paste into 2 cups warmed milk of choice.
-Add molasses, vanilla, and cinnamon to taste.
+To use, whisk 1 teaspoon of Golden Paste into 2 cups of warmed milk of choice.
+Add molasses, vanilla extract, and cinnamon to taste.

 Turmeric Tea FAQs

 This recipe has gained popularity over the years and I’ve received a few (hundred) questions about it.
 I created this list of commonly asked questions to address the most asked ones: